GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (153) .md

 **Critical Failure**: You direct the ray towards yourself, granting it a bonus to its attack roll equal to this spell's tier.

+#### Resilireism

+**Minimum Tier**: 1

+**Casting Time**: 1 reaction, which you take in response to a successful exotic attack against you

+**Effect**: You produce a form of energy appropriate to that damage type, drawn from the residual energy of the attack, shaped into a melee weapon of your choice so long as its weight does not exceed 3 pounds.
+The weapon functions as normal, except the attack type inflicted is that of the original attack's damage type.
+The weapon can parry attacks of the same exotic type.

+The weapon exists for a number of rounds equal to the points of success with the spellcheck.
+Another creature attempting to handle the weapon has an attack of its energy type inflicted upon them with disadvantage.

+A critical success allows you to create a thrown weapon or piece of munition instead.

+**At Higher Tiers**: If cast at 2nd tier or higher, for each tier beyond minimum, the maximum weight of a weapon which may be produced by the spell is increased by 2 pounds.

+**Critical Failure**: You fail to properly draw the disapating energy of the attack.
+Instead, for a number of rounds equal to the spell's tier, attacks of that type gain advantage against you.

 #### Rotword

 **Minimum Tier**: 1